Project Service Automation with Dynamics 365 in 2026: A Technical Deep Dive

 • API Access: Full REST API support for custom integrations with ERP, HRM, and other enterprise systems

-The beauty here is that PSA isn’t siloed, it’s part of your broader business application stack, which means data flows seamlessly between sales, service, and project delivery.
+The important point is that PSA does not operate in isolation.
+It’s part of your broader business application stack, allowing data to move between sales, service, and project delivery without manual handoffs.

-Setting Up Project Service Automation in Dynamics 365
+How to Set Up Project Service Automation in Dynamics 365?

 Getting your PSA setup right from day one makes all the difference.
 I’ve seen organizations struggle because they rushed through configuration, and I’ve seen others hit the ground running because they took the time to do it properly.
 Let me walk you through the essential steps so you can avoid the common pitfalls.